EstebanBorai/avocado/README.md

 ### Workspace
-A Visual Studio Code Workspace is provided for a better development experience, the use of this workspace is recommended due to avoid conflicts between either meta or configuration files used by the IDE (e.g. tsconfig.json) existing in each package.
+A Visual Studio Code Workspace is provided for a better development experience, the use of this workspace is recommended in order to avoid conflicts with either meta or configuration files existing in each package. (e.g. tsconfig.json, .eslintrc).

 ### Environment
 The project's `docker/` directory has containers with services such as a WebSocket